 Curator Elizabeth Ann Day

-Responding to the limitations and accessibility of space for experimental working, Day launched Volk Gallery alongside frequent collaborator Luke Cassidy Greer in 2021.
-A repurposed vending machine, Volk shows a monthly exhibition in Dundee’s Keiller Centre.
-Day is also the editor of Windfall*, an infrequent arts publication and collaborative project providing critical and paid exposure for emerging contemporary artists, and looking at similar themes of representation and opportunity.
+Responding to the limitations and accessibility of space for experimental working, Elizabeth launched Volk Gallery alongside frequent collaborator Luke Cassidy Greer in 2021.
+A repurposed vending machine, Volk shows a monthly exhibition in Dundee’s Central Library.
+Elizabeth is an editor of Windfall*, an infrequent arts publication and collaborative project focussed on providing critical and paid exposure for emerging contemporary artists, looking at similar themes of representation and opportunity.
+Alongside these self-motivated positions, Elizabeth has held roles with a number of established organisations at the intersection of art and community.
+Currently, she works as a Project Coordinator with UNESCO City of Design Dundee, producers of Dundee Design Festival and hosts of Dundee's UNESCO Creative City designation.

 Curator Kate Pickering

-Kate Pickering is a craft practitioner, curator and cultural producer working across jewellery, community and contemporary craft in Scotland.
+Kate Pickering (she/her) is a craft practitioner, curator and cultural producer working across jewellery, community and contemporary craft in Scotland.
 Her practice has developed through over a decade of building and leading grassroots initiatives, where curation has taken many forms, from exhibitions and festivals to workshops, learning spaces and creative communities.

 In 2025, Kate made her curatorial debut with HAG: Knowledge, Power & Alchemy through Craft, bringing together leading Scotland-based makers to explore embodied knowledge and material practice.
 This marked a shift towards a more defined curatorial approach, building on years of shaping projects and platforms within the craft sector.